Control SoftwareSolis PackagesSoftware Development Kit

-EMCCD technology, sometimes known as ‘on-chip multiplication’, is an innovation first introduced to the digital scientific imaging community by Andor Technology in 2001, with the launch of our dedicated, high-end iXon EMCCD Camera platform of ultra-sensitive cameras.
-Essentially, the EMCCD is an image sensor that is capable of detecting single photon events without an image intensifier, achievable by way of a unique electron multiplying structure built into the chip.
+EMCCD technology, sometimes known as ‘on-chip multiplication’, is an innovative sensor technology first introduced to the digital scientific imaging community by Andor Technology in 2001, with the launch of the high-end iXon EMCCD Camera platform of ultra-sensitive cameras.
+Essentially, the EMCCD is an image sensor that is capable of detecting and quantifying single photon events without an image intensifier.
+This is made possible by way of a unique electron multiplying structure built into the chip.
 Over the years this technology has been refined resulting in the iXon Ultra and Life series that deliver sensitivity that remains unmatched.

-Most EMCCDs utilise a Frame Transfer CCD structure shown in the diagram to the right.
-Frame Transfer CCDs feature two areas – the sensor area which captures the image and the storage area, where the image is stored prior to read out.
-The storage area is normally identical in size to the sensor area and is covered with an opaque mask, normally made of aluminium.
-During an acquisition, the sensor area is exposed to light and an image is captured – this image is then automatically shifted downwards behind the masked region of the chip, and then read out.
-While this is happening the sensor area is again exposed and the next image is acquired.
-The aluminium mask of the Storage section of the sensor therefore acts like an electronic shutter.
-To readout the sensor the charge is shifted out through the readout register and through the multiplication register.
-It is here in the multiplication register that the amplification process of the EMCCD camera occurs prior to readout by the charge amplifier.
+Most EMCCDs also utilise a Frame Transfer CCD structure as shown Figure 1.
+Frame Transfer CCDs feature two areas – the normal sensor “image section” which captures the image and an additional “storage area”, where the image is stored prior to read out.
+The storage area is typically identical in size to the sensor area and is covered with an opaque mask, normally made of aluminium.
+During an acquisition, the sensor area is exposed to the light signal and an image is captured, this image is then automatically shifted downwards behind the masked region of the chip, and then read out.
+While this is happening, the sensor area is ready to gather the signal for the next image.
+The aluminium mask of the Storage section of the sensor therefore acts like an electronic shutter or buffer.
+To readout the sensor the charge is shifted out through the readout register and then through the multiplication register.
+It is here in the multiplication register that the amplification process of the EMCCD camera occurs prior to the final readout by the charge amplifier.